Galenika/ERMA17/README.md

 # ERMA17
 An open source telegram bot for monitoring etherum mining on nanopool.com.

-It is written for Windows 10, but can easily be modified for UNIX systems.
+It is written for __Windows 10__, but can easily be modified for UNIX systems.

 ### Following dependencies are needed:
 ```